golang/proposal/design/17280-profile-labels.md

 The profiler will annotate all profile samples of each goroutine by the set of labels associated with that goroutine.

-The associated set of labels will also be replaced if the user calls `SetProfileLabels` with another `ProfileLabels` value.
+Two hooks in the runtime, `func runtime_setProfLabel(labels unsafe.Pointer)` and `func runtime_getProfLabel() unsafe.Pointer` are linknamed into `runtime/pprof` and are used for setting and getting profile labels from the current goroutine.
+These functions are only accessible from `runtime/pprof`, which prevents them from being misused to implement a Goroutine-local storage facility.
+The profile label implementation structure is left opaque to the runtime.

+`runtime.CPUProfile` is deprecated. `runtime_pprof_readProfile`,
+another runtime function linknamed into `runtime/pprof`, is added as a way for `runtime/pprof` to retrieve the raw label-annotated profile data.

-New goroutines inherit the ProfileLabels value set on their creator.
+New goroutines inherit the labels set on their creator.

 ## Compatibility